logstash-plugins/logstash-filter-aggregate/README.md

 * Adding additional timeout on each event
 If one enables timeout tracking and reparses a lot of data, this data needs to be checked after each event (because 2 events can come in 1ms apart, but advance the timestamp field used by several minutes/hours etc)

+### New configration options

+* **Note: If non of the configurations are set, the filter will behave as the original one. **

+* **timeout_code**

+This is the code to be executed when an aggregation times out

+* **timeout_id**

+This is simply the mapping that will be applied to the task-id values of the original config.
+So once a timeout occurs, the key of that aggregation will be added with the timeout_id as key.
+For example, if a task has an id saying task_id => "test1", the expired event will have a field event['timeout_id'] = map['task_id']

+* **timestamp_field**

+This field tells the filter where to find the timestamp to use for tracking.
+This timestamp will pe parsed, so it needs to be a valid timestamp. you can test that by going into a ruby interactive shell and doing:

+Time.parse("my-timestamp-representatin")

+for example:

+Time.parse("2016-06-11 14:07:46 +0100");

+* **timestamp_key**
+This is the tracking key that indentifies which timestamp to use for tracking.
+For example, if you are parsing X files, you could set that to "file_path".
+This way, there will be a mapping of

+[ "my-path-to-file" => "2016-06-11 14:07:46 +0100"]

+That way each event will have a dedicated correlation timestamp and it does not matter if files come in out of order

+* **track_times**

+This enables tracking of times based on timestamp_key and timestamp_field.
+It can be true or false

+* **flush_on_all_events**

+This enables flushing on all events.
+It can be true or false.
+If true, every event will first evict aggregations before processing.
+All evicted aggregations will create new events using the timeout_code.

 ## Example #1